Certificate Patrol

 screenshot of a certificate patrol report

-You are also prompted whenever a web site updates its certificate and given the opportunity to compare the two certificates side by side, line by line.
+You are also prompted whenever a web site updates its certificate.
+Then you will be shown the differences between the two certificates - old content shown in red, new content in green.
 Click the screenshot for an example:

 screenshot of a certificate patrol modification report